CIDoubleAgent/budget-badger/README.md

 # budget-badger
 A budget tracking app in the PWA style.
-App is available offline
+This App is under construction.